NEW PRODUCT

 State of Charge Protection

 The SOC limiter protects the battery from over discharge and over charge by smoothly derating power commands as SOC approaches the configured boundaries.
-This uses a soft/hard limit system; between the soft and hard limit, available power ramps linearly from 100% to 0%.
+This uses a soft/hard limit system.
+Between the soft and hard limit, available power ramps linearly from 100% to 0%.
 This prevents sudden power cutoffs that would violate ramp rate requirements and provides a smooth degradation curve.

 SOC Limit Regions